-Note: As of 2016 the champagne was still sold only in Europe; I picked some up on my 2016 visit to France, but haven't opened it yet. -- Derek
+Note: As of early 2019 the champagne is still sold only in Europe; I picked some up on my 2016 visit to France, but haven't opened it yet. -- Derek

 The first Oscar-Mayer Wienermobile was built in Chicago in 1936, and the newest versions continue to tour the world today.
 The 1958 version, the first built out of fiberglass, might be of some interest to Jeep fans.
 According to a "History of the Wienermobile" from Oscar Mayer, "In 1958, a futuristic, bubble-nosed Wienermobile, designed by the late Brooks Stevens of 'Excalibur' fame, added buns for the first time.
 This was one of the smallest and most unique, as it was built on a Willys Jeep chassis.
 Stevens' design had a tremendous impact on the Wienermobile.
 Its influence is visible in the next three generations of vehicles."

 It is not certain what Jeep chassis was under this Wienermobile.
 The fact that Brooks Stevens designed the FC-150 Forward Control Jeep on a CJ-5 chassis two years earlier, suggests he may have drawn directly on that experience for this project.
 He did succeed in sinking the wiener into the bun better than subsequent versions of the vehicle, which tend to have it sitting on top.